-Project Request Form (right click this link, and select “Save As”) is a fill in the blank document.
+Project Request Form is a fill-in-the-blank document.
 Please download, complete and return to the Office of Marketing and Communications.
 Because projects often require significant preparation, MarCom invites requestors to include us in unit planning discussions toward integrated deliverables.

 Once a request form is submitted, MarCom will schedule an initial meeting to address requestor, needs, audiences, goals, timelines and budgets can be addressed.
 At this meeting, expect questions such as: